qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 If one of the values is NULL the result will be NULL.
-See the CONCAT function for a different behavior.
+See the **concat** function for an alternative concatenation behavior.

 .. list-table::
    :widths: 15 85